janklab/MlxShake/docs/UserGuide.md

 ### MATLAB Code

-MATLAB code and its output and figures will be shown as follows:
+MATLAB code and its output will be shown as follows:

 ```matlab:Code
 % Matlab code